 - (1) If, upon expiry of a lease contract, it becomes evident that the value of the thing has increased considerably due to the improvements or alterations made with the consent of the lessor, the lessee may demand reasonable compensation therefor. - (2) A lessee may demand that the lessor compensate for expenses other than those specified in subsection (1) of this section pursuant to the provisions regarding negotiorum gestio.
 [RT I 2003, 78, 523 entry into force 27.12.2003]

 § 287.
-Prohibition on agreement on contractual penalty upon lease of dwellings
+Agreement on contractual penalty in case of lease of dwelling